Recurrences reveal shared causal drivers of complex time series: Introduction

-Here, we introduce a general unsupervised learning method that reconstructs an unobserved {\it driver} time series, given many partial or noisy observations of {\it response} time series.
-Based on the intuition that recurrences in response systems imply recurrences in the driver state, we traverse a network representation of the observed time series in order to identify unique driver states, allowing our method to identify temporal progressions of driver states even from highly nonlinear or noisy response measurements.
-Our method applies to both discrete- and continuous-time signals with either oscillatory or aperiodic driving, and we show that its underlying accuracy corresponds to structural properties of the observed time series in the form of an ergodicity-breaking percolation transition in the time series adjacency graph.
-We extensively compare our technique against existing methods based on mutual information, artificial neural networks, and spectral transformations, and obtain strong results on diverse datasets spanning electrophysiology, hydrodynamics, and systems biology.
-Moreover, we find that our method's accuracy arises from its ability to identify and approximate unstable periodic orbits that the driving signal transiently shadows---linking our algorithm's performance to topological properties of the underlying systems.
+Here, we show that recurrences---brief intervals in which time series appear to repeat themselves---represent key dynamical motifs that encode information about unobserved variables driving a time series.
+Using this finding, we introduce a general-purpose, physics-based unsupervised learning algorithm that reconstructs an unknown driver time series from multiple observed response time series.
+Based on the intuition that response recurrences imply driver recurrences, we convert time series to networks using tools from computational topology.
+Traversing this graph reveals temporal progressions of driver states, even from highly nonlinear or noisy response measurements.
+Our method applies to both discrete- and continuous-time signals and both oscillatory or aperiodic driving, and we show that its underlying accuracy stems from an ergodicity-breaking percolation transition in the time series adjacency graph.
+We extensively compare our technique to existing methods based on mutual information, artificial neural networks, and spectral transformations, and find that our method obtains strong results on diverse datasets spanning electrophysiology, hydrodynamics, and systems biology.
+We show that our method's accuracy arises from its ability to identify and approximate unstable periodic orbits that the driving signal transiently shadows---linking our algorithm's performance to topological properties of the underlying dynamical systems.